smartfog/fogflow/roadmap.md

 typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-- refine the current programming model with a expressive intent model, which allows service developers to specify their expected service QoS and configurable parameters of operators
+- refine the current programming model with a more expressive intent model, which allows service developers to specify their expected service QoS and configurable parameters of operators

 - provide more use case examples with the new intent-based programming model